health1987/dist/README.md

 * g++ dist.cpp -o dist

 Run:
-If you have PLINK format file file.tped & file.tfam which generate by command --recode transpose tab.
+* If you have PLINK format file file.tped & file.tfam which generate by command --recode transpose tab.
 You can run dist like:
-* dist file file.results
+* command: dist file file.results